 Helping our patients maintain a healthy mouth and smile is the main goal of general dentistry.
-We prefer to provide more minor, preventive care than to see patients suffer with more intensive treatments from a problem that was not managed in time.
+We prefer to provide more minor, preventive dental care than to see patients suffer with more intensive treatments from a problem that was not managed in time.
 We want to ensure that your oral health is in its optimal state and positively contributing to the health of your entire body.
 We are here to brighten your smile and pave the way for a brighter life.

 It is important to brush your teeth at least twice daily to help remove plaque and food particles that get stuck to your teeth.
 It is recommended that you brush your teeth for two minutes (or longer), though most people rush through this time.
 You need to make sure that you reach every side of each tooth, including the inside and outside.
 To help keep your breath fresh, you should also brush your tongue.
 Then, you can begin flossing.request an appointment